nnellans/terraform-guide/README.md

   - This top-level directory is commonly referred to as the *Root Module*

 ## Typical Root Module Folder Structure

+Feel free to name your files whatever you want, but here are some of the common naming standards that I've seen:

 - `main.tf`
   - Contains all of your `resource` blocks, `module` blocks, `data` blocks, `locals` blocks